Bragg helps New Mexico hold off Montana 72-63

 UP NEXT

-Montana: The Grizzlies are home to North Dakota on Friday.
+Montana: The Grizzlies are home against North Dakota on Friday.

-New Mexico: The Lobos are home against Boise State on Wednesday in the opener.
+New Mexico: The Lobos are home against Boise State on Wednesday in the MWC opener.
 The Broncos have won two in a row, including a 72-68 overtime win over BYU.

+And Weir is looking for more contested shots when conference play starts.

+“We have to challenge all of our shots that way for 40 minutes,” he said.
+“Every player on the court in order to be the team we want to be, in order to catch the teams ahead of us and Boise is probably in that group.
+In order to beat Boise,a we’re going to have to be that much better challenging shots.”